jasandoval1/windev_training/io-subsystem/README.md

-## The I/O Subsystem and I/O Management APIs
+## The Windows I/O Subsystem

-This module dives into the nitty-gritty details of the Windows I/O subsystem; it reveals how the I/O operations that have been discussed extensively in previous modules are implemented under the hood within the Windows Executive and Kernel.
+This module dives into the nitty-gritty details of the Windows IO subsystem; it reveals how the IO operations that have been discussed extensively in previous modules are implemented under the hood within the Windows Executive and Kernel.
 Mastery of the material in this module is necessary prior to beginning exploration of the exciting world of Windows kernel development - the subject of the next module.

 ### Key Concepts

-- The Windows Executive IO Subsystem and its components
+- The Windows IO Subsystem and its components
 - The Windows (asynchronous) IO model
 - The Windows layered device driver model
 - IO Request Packet (IRP)